 - Developing hospital-to-home services to support patients to settle in successfully at home

 We think that social action can play a significant role in improving the experience that patients and their friends and families have within hospitals, and potentially patients’ outcomes.
-Helping in Hospitals worked with ten hospital trusts to help them build significant impact volunteering programmes.
+Helping in Hospitals worked with 10 hospital trusts to help them build significant impact volunteering programmes.
 This included increasing both the scale and scope of volunteering in hospitals.
 These impact volunteering roles are ones that have a direct and measurable impact on patients, and which also get the most out of volunteers.

-Helping in Hospitals is funded by both the Cabinet Office and Department of Health and led by Nesta.
+Helping in Hospitals was funded by both the Cabinet Office and Department of Health and led by Nesta.
 We partnered with The Social Innovation Partnership (TSIP) who supported all the hospital trusts to measure this impact and generate evidence that expands the sector’s knowledge on effective hospital volunteering programmes.

 Trusts funded by the Cabinet Office

-The Cabinet Office have funded six hospital trusts with up to £100,000 each over 18 months since August 2015:
+The Cabinet Office funded six hospital trusts with up to £100,000 each over 18 months since August 2015: